briansalehi/milestone/README.md

 # Flashback

-Recollector program for notations, references and practices to help technical readers and learners review topics and domains.
+Recollector program to help learners review technical references.

 ## Introduction

+Flashback can be used to write technical notes in order to frequently refer to them later.

 ## Setup